History of Tulsi Gabbard in Timeline

 Tulsi Gabbard

-April 12, 1981: Tulsi Gabbard Born
+April 12, 1981: Tulsi Gabbard's Birth

 Others born on this day/year

-1983: Family Moved Back to Hawaii
+1983: Family moved back to Hawaii

-1998: Support for Father's Campaign Against Gay Marriage
+1998: Support for Amendment on Marriage

-In April 2003, while serving in the Hawaii State Legislature, Gabbard enlisted in the Hawaii Army National Guard.
+In April 2003, while serving in the Hawaii State Legislature, Tulsi Gabbard enlisted in the Hawaii Army National Guard.

 2003: Joined Hawaii Army National Guard